Another-Ashl3y/computer_science/definitions.md

 There are multiple queues with different levels of priority.
 Shorter processes are preferred over long ones and processes with high I/O bursts are preferred over short bursts.
 I/O bound processes (ones that require an input to continue) are held in a waiting queue to stop the system from locking whilst waiting for their signal.

+# Applications Generation

+### Applications Software

+Software designed to be used by an end user for a specific task.

+### Knowledge Based System

+A system that checks through a database to get answers to questions asked by an end user.

+### Knowledge Base

+A database of expert collected data.

+### Inference Engine

+The controller of the knowledge based system.
++ Takes an input
++ Searches database
++ Applies rules
++ Provides output

+### Rule Base

+The database that holds the set of the rules used to make decisions.

+### HCI

+The human-computer interface allows users to interact with the system.

+### Open Source

+Open source is a type of software that allows users to read and edit the source code.

+### Closed Source

+Closed source is a type of software that does not allow users to read and edit the source code in the user licence.

+### Interpreters

+Interpreters are software that runs program files without compiling it into machine code.
+They require systems with this software to be able to run the uncompiled code.

+### Compilers

+Compilers create a machine code program from a plain text program.
+For cross-platform programs, compilers have to be written to be compatible with most CPU types as the instructions on different CPUs vary.
+They also have to be written for different operating systems.

+### Assemblers

+Assemblers compile assembly code into machine code.

+### Lexical Analysis

+The lexical analysis works with the syntax analysis to produce a token tree.
+The lexical analysis turns the code into tokens before sending them to the syntax analysis.

+### Syntax Analysis

+Syntax Analysis makes sure that the code follows the rules of the programming language.
+Any errors caught by this stage should be fed back to the programmer for them to fix.
+This doesn't catch logic errors.

+### Code Generation

+The code generation turns the token tree into machine code.

+### Optimisation

+Optimisation stops code like `(0..100).sum();` from running and replaces it with the constant value.
+They can also replace it with a better method of doing this like the mathematical formula for an `r` based summation.

+### Linkers

+Linkers transform any other files used by the program into machine code to be sent with the main executable.

+### Loaders

+The loader loads these files into memory for the main program to use.

+### Libraries

+Libraries are other programs used in another usually written at a different time or even by someone else.
+This allows for modular code.